Within This Page

 In most cases, private-sector research labs are slightly more expensive and larger than government or academic labs because competitive markets require more discoveries each year and because private-sector companies must spend more on facilities to retain their employees.

 Benchmarking is used to estimate the cost of a laboratory or research building as well as the amount of space and casework to be provided to each researcher.
-See also WBDG Functional-Account for Spatial Needs.
+See also WBDG Functional—Account for Functional Needs.
 Benchmarking is a risky process and a very difficult one, in part because it is hard to acquire solid, relevant benchmarking data.
 It is sometimes necessary to make broad assumptions of scope and cost well before any pre-design investigations begin.
 The following examples are presented for use in such a situation.
 They are not intended as a substitute for programming and should always be superseded by more accurate information, as it becomes available.

 Abbott Laboratories estimates $250,000 per scientist for a facility built on its campus.
 It typically includes shell space for new and remodeled construction projects so that it can affordably address growth in the organization.
 At its recently completed laboratory facility, Chiron Corporation spent $158,200 per scientist.